Fairness-enhancing mixed effects deep learning improves fairness on in- and out-of-distribution clustered (non-iid) data: Introduction

-Several MEDL methods have been introduced as potential solutions to the aforementioned clustering including MeNets \cite{xiong2019} and LMMNN \cite{simchoni2021}, as well as ARMED \cite{nguyen2023ARMED}, with ARMED comparing favorably across multiple problem domains.
-Meanwhile, the causes of unfairness in machine learning (ML) \cite{chouldechova2020} can be categorized into those that stem from biases in the data and those that arise from biases in the ML algorithm.
+Several MEDL methods have been introduced as potential solutions to the aforementioned clustering, including MeNets \cite{xiong2019} and LMMNN \cite{simchoni2021}, as well as ARMED \cite{nguyen2023ARMED}, with ARMED comparing favorably across multiple problem domains.
+Meanwhile, the causes of unfairness in machine learning (ML) \cite{chouldechova2020} can be broadly categorized into those that stem from biases in the data and those that arise from biases in the ML algorithm.
 This work focuses on alleviating algorithmic biases.
-Methods for addressing algorithmic unfairness typically fall into one of 3 categories: pre-process, in-process, post-process\cite{caton2024fair}.
-We choose an in-process approach because it imposes the required accuracy-to-fairness trade-off in the objective function \cite{woodworth2017}.
-Meanwhile, pre-process methods can harm the explainability of the results and leave high uncertainty regarding accuracy at the end of the process \cite{pessach2022review}, and post-process methods require the final decision maker to possess the sensitive group membership information, which may not be available at that time \cite{woodworth2017}.
+Methods for addressing such algorithmic unfairness are subcategorized into: pre-process, in-process, and post-process methods \cite{caton2024fairness}.
+Our framework uses an \textit{in-process} approach because it imposes the required accuracy-to-fairness trade-off directly in the objective function \cite{woodworth2017}.
+Pre-process methods can harm the interpretability of the results and leave high uncertainty regarding accuracy at the end of the process \cite{pessach2022review}, and post-process methods require the final decision-maker to possess the sensitive group membership information, which may not be available \cite{woodworth2017}.
 Among in-process methods, \cite{yang2023adversarial} used adversarial debiasing with a traditional DL multilayer perceptron.
-They attained an improvement in fairness while classifying COVID-19 severity (high vs. low); however, the authors did not assess the statistical significance of the improvement. \cite{beutel2019correlationRE} introduced an alternative to adversarial debiasing, called absolute correlation loss, which acts as a regularization term for the loss function and can significantly improve equity of the false positive rate.
-Neither works, however, combined fairness-enhancement with a MEDL model to separate and properly quantify FE and RE.
+They attained an improvement in fairness while classifying COVID-19 severity (high vs. low); however, the authors did not assess the statistical significance of the improvement. \cite{beutel2019correlationRE} introduced an alternative to adversarial debiasing, called absolute correlation loss, which acts as a regularization term for the loss function and can significantly improve the equity of the false positive rate across subpopulations.
+Neither of these works, however, combined fairness enhancement with a MEDL model to address the bias due to sample clustering.
 The profound lack of ML research at the intersection of mixed effects modeling and fairness-enhancement motivates our work.